HyperSine/WindowsSudo/README.md

 ## 2. How to use?

-1. Move to the four `exe` files to a directory which is
+1. Move the four `exe` files to a directory which is

    1. in `%PATH%` environment variable